Estimate Time7 min

 Investors aim to generate a return on their investments, most commonly through appreciation and income.

 • Appreciation is when something grows in value.
-Think: Buy low and sell high.
+Think: when something's worth more than what you put in.

 Notably, investing often plays out over the long term, meaning years, if not decades.
 This makes it different from trading, a similar technique that also involves buying and selling assets but aims to create profit over days, weeks, or months.
-Trading can be riskier than investing and requires expertise and knowledge.
-Fidelity does not recommend you trade with substantial percentages of your money allocated for investing.
+Trading can be riskier than investing and requires deep understanding of market dynamics.
+Fidelity does not recommend you day-trade with substantial percentages of your money allocated for investing.

 Fidelity Smart Money